dxfrontier/cds-ts-repository/README.md

 `Return`

-- `Promise<Array<Pick<T, Column>>>`: This method returns a Promise that resolves to an array of objects containing the selected columns from the entity.
+- `Promise<Array<Pick<T, Column>> | undefined>`: A Promise resolving to an array of objects containing the selected columns from the entity.
+If no results are found, the Promise resolves to `undefined`.

 `Example`